Welcome to the English Department at Moorpark College

 PROBLEM STUDENTS

 If you have difficulties with a student and need an administrator's assistance, the official procedure is to first seek the assistance of the Division Dean.
-If the issue cannot be resolved at that level, it should be taken to the Behavior Intervention Team.
+If the issue cannot be resolved at that level, it should be taken to the Behavior Assessment & Care (BAC) Team.

 PAPERWORK